 The emergency notification system will send simple, clear pre-established messages to members of the campus community through a variety of designated systems including, but not limited to, cell phone text messaging, voice messages, MU e-mail accounts, television message boards, supervisor notifications, and door-to-door notifications.
 A typical message will identify the type of crisis, the location, and the action to take to minimize risk.
 Examples are:

-The Chief of Campus Safety will notify the Assistant VP for Buildings and Grounds, Director of Marketing and Communications, and the Dean of Students.
-The Chief of Campus Safety will notify the VP Business Affairs, who will notify the University President and the remainder of the cabinet.
+The Chief of Campus Safety will notify the Assistant VP for Buildings and Grounds, Director of Marketing and Communications, and the Assistant Vice President of Student Life and the VP Business Affairs, who will notify the University President and the remainder of the cabinet.

 Once the emergency notification has been activated, all calls requesting information will be forwarded to an information update line at 348-6211.